 |Mask contact info||✔️||❓|

-The Standard and Premium plan provide core messaging features as well as some advanced ones like:
+With regard to features, the TalkJS Basic and Growth plans provide core messaging essentials as well as some advanced ones like:

 - Customizable chat UI theme